mrudulaacharya/Parkinson-s-Prediction/README.md

 - correlation.py : Loads a CSV file into a DataFrame, selects only the numeric columns, and calculates the correlation matrix for these columns.
 It then visualizes the correlation matrix as a heatmap without annotation, showing the strength of relationships between numerical features in the dataset.

 - resampling.py : Categorizes participants into specified age groups, and balances the age distribution by under-sampling the '60-69' group and over-sampling the '80 and above' group to match the count of the '70-79' group.

+##  Bias Detection and Mitigation of Bias

+This ananlysis detects potential biases across different age groups by segmenting the data into age bins (Under 50, 50-59, 60-69, 70-79, 80 and above).
+By analyzing the model's performance metrics such as accuracy, precision, and recall within each age group, we identified discrepancies that suggested age-related biases.
+Iterative monitoring of these age slices helped ensure consistent performance, with significant deviations highlighting potential areas of concern.
+Future work includes using fairness tools to automate bias detection, ensuring model fairness as the dataset evolves.